A Community Midwifery Service QLD 1997 – 1999

 Continue reading “A Shift On Maternity ward, Australia 2022”

-Barry our original cow dad was delivered from up north.
-Arriving home that day we could see a trailer with its back door open, a young bloke sitting on the curb, beside him on a lead cute teenage Baz calmly nibbling the nature strip.
+Barry our first cow dad was delivered from up north.
+We arrived home, a young bloke was on our nature strip, beside him on a lead, cute teenage Baz calmly nibbling the grass.

 But this compliant beginning didn’t last.